 Explanation/appeal about grades

-If you wish to request an explanation about the grade you received or appeal the grade, you need to send a letter or e-mail to the faculty with academic responsibility for the examination within three weeks of the examination result being announced.
+If you wish to request the grounds for your grade or appeal the grade, you need to send a letter or e-mail to the faculty with academic responsibility for the examination within three weeks of the examination result being announced.
 Read more about explanations and appeals in the regulations for examinations.